 Cash or publicly traded securities raise the fewest problems.
 You may choose to give property you expect to increase substantially in value later.
 Shifting future appreciation to your heirs keeps that value out of your estate.
 But this can trigger IRS questions about the gift's true value when given.

 You may choose to give property that has already appreciated.
 The idea here is that the donee, not you, will realize and pay income tax on future earnings and built-in gain on sale.

-Gift tax returns for 2016 are due the same date as your income tax return.
-Returns are required for gifts over $14,000 (including husband-wife split gifts totaling more than $14,000) and gifts of future interests.
-Though you are not required to file if your gifts do not exceed $14,000, you might consider filing anyway as a tactical move to block a future IRS challenge about gifts not "adequately disclosed."
+Gift tax returns for 2018 are due the same date as your income tax return (April 15, 2019).
+Returns are required for gifts over $15,000 (including husband-wife split gifts totaling more than $15,000) and gifts of future interests.
+Though you are not required to file if your gifts do not exceed $15,000, you might consider filing anyway as a tactical move to block a future IRS challenge about gifts not "adequately disclosed."
 Please call the office if you're considering making a gift of property whose value isn't unquestionably less than $15,000.

 Other Year-End Moves